-Our New Years card is always a little challenge.
+Our New Years card (when we do one!) is always a little challenge.
 Because it’s for us, we spend a lot of time putting it off and end up running out of time.
 Or end up with a thousand versions and not thinking any of them are appropriate, when they could all be sent quite easily.
 This years digital offering ended up with a binary theme.

 Binary is a wonderful thing, it gave me a basic understanding of how a signal can go down a wire and come out as an image.
 It’s all about on or off.
 On or off is a bit absolute though, it’s not really very forgiving and in terms of judgement it’s quite restrictive.
 Thinking of binary brought me to this…